visionelixir/framework/docs/services/container.md

 for you to swap out a core service for your own, so long as you meet the same contract for that service.

 VisionElixir has two scopes:
-1. Global - The application level scope
+1. Application - The application level scope
-2. Local - The request/response lifecycle scope (this happens within the global scope)
+2. Request - The request/response lifecycle scope (this happens within the global scope)

 Therefore, there are two service container instances, one at each level.